-Warning: include() [function.include]: URL file-access is disabled in the server configuration in /home/vecpix/public_html/tutorials/maya/ma013.php on line 5
+Warning: include() [function.include]: http:// wrapper is disabled in the server configuration by allow_url_include=0 in /home/vecpix/public_html/tutorials/maya/ma013.php on line 5

 Warning: include(http://www.vecpix.com/include_leftnav.php) [function.include]: failed to open stream: no suitable wrapper could be found in /home/vecpix/public_html/tutorials/maya/ma013.php on line 5

 Warning: include() [function.include]: Failed opening 'http://www.vecpix.com/include_leftnav.php' for inclusion (include_path='.:/usr/lib/php:/usr/local/lib/php') in /home/vecpix/public_html/tutorials/maya/ma013.php on line 5

 HOW TO CREATE A GHOST SHADER

 In this lesson, you will learn how to create a shading network that has a soft, fuzzy look.